Class 9 “The Adventures of Toto” Ruskin Bond

 A1: The author concludes that Toto was unsuitable as a long-term pet because he caused too much trouble and expense.
 Toto was mischievous and destructive, constantly tearing things apart and causing chaos.

-His playful behaviour often damaged clothes, furniture, and even kitchen utensils, leading to frequent losses and expenses for the family, which they couldn’t afford.
+His playful behaviour often damaged clothes, furniture, and even kitchen utensils, leading to frequent losses and expenses the family couldn’t afford.
 Despite his charm and cleverness, Toto’s antics, such as throwing dishes and tearing clothes, made him too much of a handful to keep peacefully in the household.

 Eventually, Grandfather decides to sell Toto back to the Tonga driver to avoid further trouble and financial strain caused by Toto’s mischief.